sschueller/sschueller.github.io/content/posts/turning-a-project-into-a-product/index.md

 If I sell more than a few I would be interested in adding more features which I decided not to include in this version or I would have never finished it.
 Some of those include:

-- Service alerts, although I did build this into the sign itself the data is currently difficult to process and I am hoping for a GTFS service alerts provided by [Open data platform mobility Switzerland](https://opentransportdata.swiss/)
 - Add other countries/cities that have open GTFS data
 - Possibly a USB-C powered version
 - Outdoor version